Once you set up your WordPress.com site at some point you’ll probably need extra help in finding information or solving an issue.

-However, there will come a time when you need to contact WordPress.com Support directly for help in solving a problem.
+However, there will come a time when you need to contact WordPress.com Customer Service Support directly for help in solving a problem.
 Clicking on the “Contact support” link in your site dashboard’s Home page will bring you to the contact form where you can post your question in more detail.
 What many people do not realize is that support requests submitted via this form may be directed to the WordPress.com community forums for assistance.

 Why is that?

 What you see on the contact form depends on whether your WordPress.com website has a paid upgrade or is a free website.
 If your site has a paid upgrade, after you submit the form you’ll have direct access to WordPress.com’s Happiness Engineers either by email or by Live Chat.
 This service is part of your paid upgrade plan.

 Support requests for free websites are routed to our community forums where they may be answered by other WordPress.com members, experienced forum volunteers or forum Support staff.

 Read on to find my recommendations to help you get the quickest reply to your support request.

 - Give your support submission a short, descriptive subject title that details the problem you have.
 Posting “I need help!” doesn’t give enough relevant information.
 Be concise, but be descriptive.